fromtimeimportsleep/Sem4/README.md

 - **CS 208 Lec 1** - Correctness and Uniqueness of algo for min DFA, new equivalence relation ~, same no of equivalence classes
 - **CS 208 Lec 2** - Myhill-Nerode Theorem, Languages beyond regular, Using stack as memory device
 - **CS 219** - Memeory allocation in Exec, loaduvm, guard page, intro to Linux memory management, Next lab explanantion

+## Wednesday

+- **CS 217** - Support Vector Machine, hard margin and soft margin classifiers, Lagrangian, introduction to kernelization

+## Thursday

+- **CS 219** - Threads and their advantages, shared memory in threads, Concurrency vs parallelism, POSIX threads and example, Race conditions, Critical sections
+- **CS 208 Lec 1** - Defenition of Push Down Automata, Example to construct PDA from Language, Acceptance by final state and Empty stack, one side of equivalence between them
+- **CS 208 Lec 2** - Other side of equivalence, DPDA and NPDA, no equivalencs and example,
+- **CS 236** - xv6 Memory management, demand paging with mmap system call, Copy-on-Write Fork

+## Friday

+- **CS 217** - Kernel functions and its uses in SVM, Unsupervised learning, K-means clustering, convergence and local optima proof

 # Timetable